Did you know?

 Threats

 The vaquita is on the brink of extinction and is categorized as critically endangered by the IUCN.
-The vaquita was only discovered in the 1980s, and it was, at that time, unknown how many members of the species there were or what their range was.
-But, in 1997, it was determined that there were 567 individuals left in the species.
+It was only discovered in the 1980s, and it was unknown at that time how many members of the species there were or what their range was.
+But in 1997, it was determined that there were 567 individuals left in the species.
 By 2007, there were only 150 of these small porpoises left.
-But, since February 2022, scientists have determined that there are only ten individual vaquitas left.
+But since February 2022, scientists have determined that there are only ten individual vaquitas left.

 FAQs